camprevail/afptools/README.md

 ![ImHex preview 1](images/image1.png)

 Matrix fields require some division to get the actual coordinate, but the imhex pattern does it automatically!
 It will format the number on read and write, no manual calculation required.
+Also, many shapes have a texture associated with them.
+The easiest way to find this is by grepping through the geo folder for the tex name you're looking for, and using the shape file id to look it up in the ImHex pattern data.
 ![Alt text](images/image2.png)